Skip to main content

 The internal/action/ package handles uses: steps:

-1. Resolve — parse owner/repo@version, ./local/path, or docker://image
+1. Resolve parses owner/repo@version, ./local/path, or docker://image

-3. Cache — clone action repos to ~/.cache/athanor/actions/
+3. Cache clones action repos to ~/.cache/athanor/actions/

-5. Composite — execute composite action steps inline
+5. Composite executes composite action steps inline